BayoDev/nbz-80-moz/README.md

 # <div align='center'> MO-Z replica</div>

+# ⚠️ The original software is now recovered!
+This may still be helpful for use wihtout an 8251 ic installed ⚠️

 <div align='center'>

 :warning: This is not fully working and the documentation is a work in progress :warning: </div>